Cardiovascular diseases statistics

-Among the EU Member States for which data are available (no recent data for Greece), the average length of a hospital stay for those treated for a disease of the circulatory system generally fell between 2012 and 2017; the largest reduction — 4.8 fewer days in hospital — was recorded in Finland, while a reduction of 1.7 days was recorded for Czechia.
-By contrast, the average time spent in hospital rose by 1.1 days in Spain, by 0.6 days in Austria and 0.5 days in Portugal (2012-2015), with smaller increases in Hungary, Luxembourg (2013-2016), Cyprus, Austria, Slovenia, Poland, Italy and Estonia (2018 data); these were the only Member States to record an increase in the average time spent in hospital by those treated for diseases of the circulatory system.
+Among the EU Member States for which data are available (no recent data for Greece), the average length of a hospital stay for those treated for a disease of the circulatory system generally fell between 2014 and 2019.
+The largest reduction — 3.6 fewer days in hospital — was recorded in Finland (2018 data), while a reduction of 1.1 days was recorded for Croatia.
+By contrast, the average time spent in hospital rose by 1.5 days in Spain, by 0.9 days in Portugal and by 0.6 days in Lithuania, with smaller increases in Hungary, Luxembourg (2013-2016), Cyprus, Austria, Slovenia, Poland, Italy and Estonia (2018 data); these were the only Member States to record an increase in the average time spent in hospital by those treated for diseases of the circulatory system.

-The remainder of Table 3 provides a more detailed analysis of the average length of hospital stays for in-patients treated for four different types of circulatory disease.
+Table 3 also provides a more detailed analysis of the average length of hospital stays for in-patients treated for four different types of circulatory disease.
 On average, in-patients with cerebrovascular diseases (codes I60-I69) spent the highest number of days in hospital, followed by those treated for heart failure (code I50) or atherosclerosis (code I70).

-Transluminal coronary angioplasty was the most common form of intervention for patients treated for cardiovascular diseases
+Transluminal coronary angioplasty was a common form of intervention for patients treated for cardiovascular diseases

-Table 4 provides an overview of the rates (number of surgical operations and procedures conducted in hospitals per 100 000 inhabitants) for those treated for cardiovascular diseases.
-By far the most common was transluminal coronary angioplasty, a non-surgical procedure used to treat coronary arteries that have been narrowed, by feeding a deflated balloon through blood vessels until it reaches the site of the blockage before inflating the balloon to open up the artery (allowing blood to flow normally).
+Table 4 provides an overview of the rates (number of surgical operations and procedures conducted in hospitals per 100 000 inhabitants) for two procedures for cardiovascular diseases.
+The more common of the two was transluminal coronary angioplasty, which is a non-surgical procedure used to treat coronary arteries that have been narrowed by feeding a deflated balloon through blood vessels until it reaches the site of the blockage before inflating the balloon to open up the artery (allowing blood to flow normally).